-MOIA's 2018 Annual Report
+MOIA's 2019 Annual Report

-The report provides a demographic overview of New York City’s immigrant population, and describes barriers faced by immigrant New Yorkers, particularly due to increasingly hostile federal immigration policy developments.
-It outlines MOIA’s programs and activities in 2017, as well as the challenges ahead in 2018.
+The report is issued to the Mayor and the Speaker of the City Council in accordance with Local Law 185 of 2017, which mandates annual reporting on the City's immigrant population and MOIA's activities during the previous calendar year.
+It provides a demographic overview of New York City’s immigrant population and households, and describes barriers faced by these communities, particularly due to increasingly hostile federal immigration policy developments.
+It outlines MOIA’s programs and activities in 2018, as well as the challenges ahead in 2019.
 Highlights include:

 Download the full report